-- Opening the exit doors.
+- Opening the entrance or exit doors.

 - Kneeling the vehicle.

 - Operating the wheelchair ramp.

+- The Hill Hold switch is in the ON position.

 The Interlock System is intended to protect passengers from an inadvertent vehicle movement.
 Located behind the front destination sign access door is the Door Master switch.
 Use this switch to disable the system for maintenance purposes or in an emergency.